‘Insane!’: Family captures bear encounter during Tennessee vacation

-CASWELL COUNTY, N.C.
-(WJZY) – It took three-and-a-half minutes for a bear to invade the Pinnix family cabin grounds in Gatlinburg, Tennessee, break into one of the vehicles, and steal a bag of popcorn, all as the family watched.
+It took three-and-a-half minutes for a bear to invade the Pinnix family cabin grounds in Gatlinburg, Tennessee, break into one of the vehicles, and steal a bag of popcorn, all as the family watched.
+KTLA’s sister station WJZY reports.

 Teniesh Pinnix, from Caswell County, North Carolina, said the experience left them “shocked” and full of lessons learned on how to prevent bear invasions.